-Bass preamps: Bartolini MK-1 vs. MarkBass MB-1
+Bass Guitar preamps comparison: Bartolini MK-1 vs. MarkBass MB-1

 Cort Bass active electronics comparison